Bitcoin Cash (BCH) is not only a fork of Bitcoin (BTC), it is also the 25th largest digital asset by market capitalization.

 Bitcoin then crossed $1 trillion in market capitalization while the total market capitalization of cryptocurrency reached slightly over $2 trillion.
 This raised eyebrows in various traditional financial institutions about the possibility of cryptocurrencies taking over the centralized world even if they started as a joke.

-Not much later, Turkey’s Central Bank announced it will ban the use of cryptocurrencies as a transactional currency, which will take effect from 30th April 2021.
+Not much later, Turkey’s Central Bank announced it will ban the use of cryptocurrencies as a transactional currency, which was supposed to take effect from 30th April 2021 but it's currently legal to hold crypto in the country.

 This coincided with multiple reports that the United States Treasury is planning to tackle financial institutions for money laundering that is primarily carried out through digital assets.